-f Setting this parameter to 1 signifies that client authentication should be performed.
 Setting this parameter to 0 signifies that client authentication should not be performed.

-Return Value This function returns 1 if the value is allowed by the security policy.
-Returns o otherwise.
+- Return ValueThis function returns 1 if the value is allowed by the security

+policy.
+Returns 0 otherwise.

-See Also IT_SSL::getClientAuthentication()
+- See Also IT_SSL::getClientAuthentication()

 IT_SSL::setInvocationPolicy()

 Synopsis int setInvocationPolicy(int pol); Description This function is used by an OrbixSSL application to set the invocation policy for an application.
 The invocation policy for an OrbixSSL application controls whether the application supports or requires SSL communications for incoming or outgoing connections.
 Applications have separate control with respect to using OrbixSSL security to invoke operations and with respect to using OrbixSSL security to receive operation invocations.
 By default, an OrbixSSL application only allows secure incoming and outgoing connections.
 Note: Clients can be servers when they receive callbacks; servers can also be clients of other servers, for example, the Orbix daemon.